 The SAO (Smithsonian Astrophysical Observatory) Scholars Program is a Summer Research Experience for High School Students with the academic background and professional ambition to pursue an astrophysics research project with an SAO/Harvard scientist.
 This program is a unique collaborative between SAO and the Cambridge Mayor's Summer Youth Employment Program.
-In 2014, the program will run for six weeks from July 7 - August 15, 2014.
+In 2015, the program will run for six weeks dates to be determined.
 See below for more details regarding eligibility and application materials.

 Potential areas of research include:

 - Extragalactic and Galactic Astronomy

 - Interstellar Medium and Star formation

 - Supernovae and Supernova Remnants